Mesquite High School (Arizona)

 Mesquite High School (MHS) is a public high school located in Gilbert, Arizona, United States.
 It was built in August 1998 and is part of the Gilbert Public Schools district.
 It accommodates grades 9–12, and in 2017, the school had a student body of 1,779.

+Overview

+For the 2023-24 school year Mesquite High School received an "A" school grade from the Arizona Department of Education.

 Mesquite's colors are Royal Blue and Silver and the teams are collectively called the Wildcats.

 The school is a member of the Arizona Interscholastic Association's 4A - Desert Sky Conference and competes in Division II and III sports.

 History

 The school opened in August 1998 with only freshmen and sophomore students, while part of the school was not yet completed The first seniors graduated in May 2001, followed by the first senior class to attend all four years in Mesquite High School in May 2002.
 Since Mesquite's opening in 1998, the school had maintained 5A or 5A-I classification with student counts well above 2,000 and even over 3,000 at times.
 However, the opening of Campo Verde High School has significantly lowered the school's enrollment.
 As of 2012, Mesquite and Campo Verde both have about the same student population.
 Campo Verde and Mesquite High are rivals.